hydephp/develop/docs/advanced-features/hyde-pages.md

 #### `path()`

-Get an absolute file path to the page's source directory, or a file within it.
+Get an absolute file path to the page&#039;s source directory, or a file within it.

 ```php
 // torchlight! {"lineNumbers": false}